-In addition, Ameren Missouri filed a Standard Offer Contract (SOC) tariff with the PSC that in November, 2011.
+In addition, Ameren Missouri filed a Standard Offer Contract (SOC) tariff with the Commission in November, 2011.
 This tariff became effective on January 1, 2012.
 Under the terms of the tariff, Ameren Missouri bought S-RECs from its electric customers who installed or are installing net metered solar facilities (100 kW or less) at their homes and/or businesses.
 The price per S-REC was \$50 per S-REC and the program was funded to a total of \$2.0 million.
 The program was fully subscribed in 2012.

-Based on the success of the program a revised tariff was filed in November 2012 with additional funding of \$1.0 million to continue the purchase of S-RECs from customers during the 2013 calendar year.
+Based on the success of the program, a revised tariff was filed in November 2012 with additional funding of \$1 million to continue the purchase of S-RECs from customers during the 2013 calendar year.
 Due to various factors influencing pricing for installations, the price per S-REC was reduced to \$5 per S-REC.
-For systems 10 kW or larger installed prior to January 1, 2013, a five year contract was used but an additional meter was required and customers are paid based on actual production.
+For systems 10 kW or larger installed prior to January 1, 2013, a five-year contract was used but an additional meter was required and customers are paid based on actual production.
 For systems 10 kW or larger installed after January 1, 2013 and before August 28, 2013, the contract term was extended to 10 years.
 Due to the implementation of the provisions associated with House Bill 142 (HB 142), systems greater than 10 kW that are installed after August 28, 2013 no longer require a second meter and their generational output is determined in the same fashion as systems less than 10 kW, utilizing the PV Watts formula.

-However, on Aug.
-28, 2013, due to the passage of HB 142, the RES law was amended.
+However, on August 28, 2013, due to the passage of HB 142, the RES law was amended.
 That amendment provided that if a customer accepts a solar rebate from the utility, the S-RECs transfer to the utility.
-All S-RECs associated with the customer installed net metered systems, as well as the generation at the Ameren Missouri headquarters facility are entitled to the 1.25 multiplier as they represent Missouri based generation.
+All S-RECs associated with the customer installed net metered systems, as well as the generation at the Ameren Missouri headquarters facility, are entitled to the 1.25 multiplier as they represent Missouri based generation.

-During calendar year 2019 Ameren Missouri acquired 71,579 S-RECs from customers, that is 57,263 MWh generated x 1.25 in-state factor.
-Ameren Missouri anticipates receiving approximately 70,000 S-RECs annually over the 2020-2022 time period from customer supplied S-RECs.
+During calendar year 2018 Ameren Missouri acquired 57,373 S-RECs from customers.
+Ameren Missouri anticipates receiving approximately 70,000 S-RECs annually over the 2019-2021 time period from customer supplied S-RECs.

 In 2018 Senate Bill 564 (SB 564) became law.
-One of the provisions of this law is that \$28 million in solar rebates be made available to customers that install solar generation on their property from 2019-2023.
-Ameren Missouri expects to receive the S-REC's from these customer owned resources pursuant to the provisions of SB 564.
-Ameren Missouri has made an estimate of the expected S-REC's it expects to receive from these resources; 2020- 30,835 S-REC's, 2021 - 55,784 S-REC's and 2022 - 88,441 S-REC's.
+One of the provisions of this law is that \$28 million in solar rebates be made available to customers who install solar generation on their property from 2019-2023.
+Ameren Missouri expects to receive the S-RECs from these customer owned resources pursuant to the provisions of SB 564.
+Ameren Missouri has made an estimate of the expected S-RECs it expects to receive from these resources.
+2019 - 14,016 S-RECs, 2020 - 44,010 S-RECs and 2021 - 76,247 S-RECs.
 The \$28 million of rebate costs have been included as a RES compliance cost and are accounted for in the Company's 1% calculation.

-In addition to the rebate dollars SB 564 requires Ameren Missouri to invest at least 14 million dollars in additional utility owned solar generation.
+In addition to the rebate dollars, SB 564 requires Ameren Missouri to invest at least \$14 million in additional utility-owned solar generation.
 This additional \$14 million of solar generation has been accounted for in the 1% calculation.

 Ameren Missouri completed construction of its first utility scale solar generation project, the O'Fallon Renewable Energy Center (OREC) which became fully operational in November, 2014.
 This 5.7 MW (DC) facility is located at the site of the Ameren Missouri O'Fallon substation in O'Fallon, Missouri.
-The annual output in 2019 was 6,151 MWh.
+The annual output in 2018 was 6,148 MWh.